 Visiting Malaysia and on a short timeframe?
 Or in Malaysia or Singapore and looking for short getaway in Malaysia ideas?

 You are in the right place!
-If you want to know where to go in Malaysia for short trip, we can help!
-We know you don’t always have weeks or months to see a place and sometimes, you just need inspiration for a best short vacation in Malaysia.
+If you want to know where to go in Malaysia for short trip, then this is the perfect guide for you!
+We know you don’t always have weeks or months to see a place and perhaps on this occasion, you just need inspiration for the best short vacation in Malaysia.

 There are many great short holiday destinations in Malaysia that are just made for a mini break and we’ll share them with you below.
 Whether you are arriving by plane, hopping over the border for a short trip to Malaysia from Singapore or already in Malaysia and want somewhere close and easy, you are sure to find your best short trip in Malaysia below!